 I'm not sure why, a year plus in, Classical Explorer has only included one piece by Myaskovsky (his Symphony No. 27, here).
 So here's a disc that concentrates on his music: his two Cello Sonatas (plus a short "encore" by Rimsky-Korsakov).

-Composed when Myaskovsky was 30 years old, not long after completing his sudies at St Petersburg, the First Cello Sonata is a major work cast in two expansive movements.It opens with a winning cantavile melody emerging from the depths, with the piano offering a quiet, low bedrock:
+Composed when Myaskovsky was 30 years old, not long after completing his sudies at St Petersburg, the First Cello Sonata is a major work cast in two expansive movements.It opens with a winning cantabile melody emerging from the depths, with the piano offering a quiet, low bedrock:

 You can hear in this movement the lyricism at the heart of Myaskovsky; the second movement is similarly lyrical, if in a more relaxed manner.
-The two players are tre equals in this music, and Russian-german pianist Kristina Miller fully realises the power of the piano part.
+The two players are tre equals in this music, and Russian-German pianist Kristina Miller fully realises the power of the piano part.
 Both players require an immense technique, and it is rewarding to hear these pieces performed with such heart.
-I particularly enjoy Miller's fluency in teh second movement:
+I particularly enjoy Miller's fluency in the second movement:

 The finale is a helter-skelter, seat-of-the-pants, virtuoso ride from both.
 Even here, though, long-;limbed melodies blossom on the cello while the piano scampers: